STK Antenna Models

 Minimum Redundant Arrays

-The Phased Array Model can be made to model Minimum Redundant Arrays (MRA).
+You can use the Phased Array Model to model Minimum Redundant Arrays (MRA).
 By exploiting unique element spacing combinations, you can remove elements.
 In doing so, an MRA can provide the same main beam characteristics with fewer elements, thus reducing the cost of the antenna.
-Yet, the side lobe levels will increase.
+However, the side lobe levels will increase.
 There can be many combinations of MRAs for a given number of elements.
-As an example, by starting with a 7-element array and disabling three elements such that the spacing between each enabled element is unique, we can get a 1-3-2 MRA, where 1-3-2 indicates the element separation between each of the enabled elements.
+As an example, by starting with a seven-element array and disabling three elements such that the spacing between each enabled element is unique, you can get a 1-3-2 MRA, where 1-3-2 indicates the element separation between each of the enabled elements.

-This antenna uses a spherical Az/El coordinate system referenced from the mechanical bore sight.
-The mechanical bore sight is aligned with the x axis when the Antenna’s Orientation Azimuth and Elevation values are both set to 0 degrees; yet, STK defaults the Antenna’s Orientation Elevation value to 90 degrees to align the boresight with the z axis.
-The elements of a linear array are aligned along the x axis when the tilt angle is 0.
-For rectangular arrays, the elements are located in the xy plane.
+The Phased Array Antenna uses a spherical Az/El coordinate system referenced from the mechanical boresight.
+The mechanical boresight is aligned with the X axis when the Antenna’s Orientation Azimuth and Elevation values are both set to 0 degrees.
+STK defaults the Antenna’s Orientation Elevation value to 90 degrees to align the boresight with the Z axis.
+The elements of a linear array are aligned along the X axis when the tilt angle is 0.
+For rectangular arrays, the elements are located in the X-Y plane.